 I watched the toon on a few occasions in the season of 1984-85 with my Welsh friend ES when we were both seconded to a course at the University of Newcastle upon Tyne.
 On one occasion we attended an FA Youth Cup match there against Watford.
 We looked on from the Gallowgate end of St James' where a wonderful young 18 years old player by the name of Gascoigne was gracing the field.
 Newcastle went on to win the FA Youth Cup that season.

-Who could not admire the "Red Lichties" playing at a ground battered by the North Sea and who for such a small club played in Scotland's top division in season for a season or two in the 1970s.
+Who could not admire the "Red Lichties" playing at a ground battered by the North Sea and who for such a small club played in Scotland's top division for a season or two in the 1970s.
 In the mid-1950s my friend GL's sister for a while went out with a lad called Charlie Dunn, a young full back who was on the books of Arbroath at that time.

 20. Potters Green